 The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

-In this guide, we’ll show how to organize your Jira issues to your teams’ exact requirements.
+In this guide, we’ll show you how to organize your Jira issues in line withto your teams’ exact requirements.

 But first things first.
 Let’s talk about the “why”.